DanielOutlook/user-management/README.md

 # user-management
-A small practice project implements back-end user management.
+A small practice project implements back-end user management function.
 A user can be created, deleted, modified and queried.
+Also, the project implements functions of Logging in, registration, and Logging out(by using cookie operation).
 Technologies: Back-end: Node JS, MySQL.
 Front-end: HTML, CSS, JavaScript, AJAX